-Apart from inmates who receive treatment daily, cases brought in daily by SGACC's ambulance service are treated and homed in the IPD.
-People who cannot affort to pay treatment charges are also provided free treatment and temporary hospitalisation for their animals in the IPD.
+They receive treatment daily, and cases brought by SGACC's ambulance service are also treated and homed in the IPD.
+People who cannot afford to pay treatment charges for animals are receive Treatment at Nominal Cost and temporary hospitalisation for their animals in the IPD.

 The IPD has ICU centres for both large and small animals where seriously wounded and sick animals are treated and lodged.
 The small animal ICU is equipped with 2 treatment rooms and 20 kennels.
 The ambulance brings in cases to the respective ICU for treatment and shelter.

-At SGACC we understand the grief of losing a companion animal.
-SGACC offers one of Delhi's only burial grounds for animals.
-Our caring staff provides burial services for pets in a quiet secluded part of the premises.
+At SGACC, we understand the grief of losing a companion animal and offer one of Delhi's only burial grounds for animals.
 Graves are freshly dug and the animal laid to rest in the presence of the owner.
 A fee is charged for this service.
-SGACC clients are entitled to a reduced fee.
-Space allowing, SGACC is contemplating offering saplings to owners to plant in memory of their companion animal.
+Space allowing, SGACC plans to offer saplings to owners to plant in memory of their companion animal.

 We also encourage you to adopt another animal.
 The best way to remember your pet is to open your heart and home to another and relive the joy of sharing and caring.
-When you are ready to adopt another animal, SGACC is glad to help you choose from among its many inmates.
-A homeless animal would get a good home and you'd get a best friend for free!
+When you are ready to adopt another animal, SGACC is glad to help you choose from among its many animals.
+A homeless animal would get a good home and you'd get a best friend for free.

-SGACC offers free training and internship opportunities to veterinary students, outstation doctors and staff from other shelters.
-In the past, SGACC has organised foreign veterinarian specialists to conduct training sessions on assorted subjects like avian medicine, fracture wounds and so on.
+We offer free training and internship opportunities to veterinary students, outstation doctors, and staff from other shelters.
+In the past, we have organised training sessions on subjects like avian medicine and fracture wounds, conducted by foreign veterinarian specialists.